-- Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - Official transcript in a registrar's sealed and stamped or signed envelope from the institution that awarded the baccalaureate degree to the applicant as well as all transcripts from all other colleges or universities attended. - Two professional recommendations attesting to the applicant's competencies, character, and potential and/or ability as an educator.
-Professional recommendations can be sent by mail or e-mail.
-If sent by mail, to be considered official, the envelope must be signed by the recommender on the envelope seal.
-If sent by e-mail, the recommendation letter must be sent from a professional e-mail address directly to the enrollment services officer. - A one- to two-page statement of educational purpose for the Master of Arts in TESOL program as it applies to the applicant's goals. - Certificate of Clearance (COC) and tuberculosis (TB) test results.
+- Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - Official transcript sent electronically via one of the approved companies listed on the GSEP website from the institution that awarded the baccalaureate degree to the applicant as well as all transcripts from all other colleges or universities attended. - Two professional recommendations attesting to the applicant's competencies, character, and potential and/or ability as an educator.
+The online Professional Recommendation form should be emailed to gsep-admissions@pepperdine.edu. - · A one- to two-page statement of educational purpose for the Master of Arts in TESOL program as it applies to the applicant's goals. - Certificate of Clearance (COC) and tuberculosis (TB) test results.
 Late applicants will receive a conditional acceptance pending the receipt of the COC and TB test results.